lschwenke/GraphNodeAttention/README.md

 ## Cite and publications

-This code represents the used model for the following publication:
+This code represents the used model for the following publication:<br>
 "Identifying Informative Nodes in Attributed Spatial Sensor Networks using Attention for Symbolic Abstraction in a GNN-based Modeling Approach" (TODO Link)

 If you use, build upon this work or if it helped in any other way, please cite the linked publication.